 \section{Production cross sections for sphaleron and black hole}

-In this section, we discuss phenomenological details of the air-showers induced by potentially interesting sources: electroweak sphaleron and microscopic black hole.
-The air-showers typically have large multiplicity in signals.
-The showers are boosted so that the final-state particles are highly collinear and confined within a small separation angle $\delta \theta \sim \mathcal{O}(1/\gamma_{\text{boost}})$, where $\gamma_{\rm boost}=1/\sqrt{1-v^2}$ is the relativistic gamma factor of the produced particles with velocity $v$.
+In this section, we discuss phenomenological details of the air-showers induced by electroweak sphaleron and microscopic black hole.
+The air-showers typically accompany with large multiplicity in signals.
+The showers are boosted so that the final-state particles are highly collinear and confined within a small separation angle $\delta \theta \sim \mathcal{O}(1/\gamma_{\rm boost})$, where $\gamma_{\rm boost}=1/\sqrt{1-v^2}$ is the relativistic gamma factor of the produced particles with velocity $v$.